S-RM/HELi/readme.md

 - [ ] Address speed improvements (refer to *Limitations*).
 - [ ] Improve argument parsing and incorporate validation.
-- [ ] Provider prettier and more useful logging, including as an external log file.
+- [ ] Provide prettier and more useful logging, including as an external log file.
 - [ ] Choose how to handle various HTTP errors from Elasticsearch; terminate or continue?
 - [ ] Streamline uploading of Event Log data to Elasticsearch and investigate speed improvements.
 - [ ] Create an explicit mapping for Elasticsearch documents.